celery/celery/docs/django/first-steps-with-django.rst

     os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'proj.settings')

-You don't need this line, but it saves you from always passing in the settings module to the celery program.
-It must always come before creating the app instances, which is what we do next:
+Specifying the settings here means the ``celery`` command line program will know where your Django project is.
+This statement must always appear before the app instance is created, which is what we do next:

 .. code-block:: python

     app = Celery('proj')

-This is our instance of the library, you can have many instances but there's probably no reason for that when using Django.
+This is your instance of the library, you can have many instances but there's probably no reason for that when using Django.

 We also add the Django settings module as a configuration source